agardnerIT/site/_posts/2019/2019-12-07-wordpress-serverless-architectural-overview.md

 There was also a learning curve to write the tiny piece of Python code that powers my Lambda function.

-That said, I'm really happy with the move to a serverless model.
-Everything is offloaded and I'm not responsible for any of the hosting, backups, redundancy, scaling - all topics I've covered in my other post.
+That said, I am really happy with the move to a serverless model.
+Everything is offloaded and I am not responsible for any of the hosting, backups, redundancy, scaling - all topics I have covered in my other post.

-As per my other post, I'm not advocating this for every site and situation, but it should definitely be on your shortlist to at least investigate.
+As per my other post, I am not advocating this for every site and situation, but it should definitely be on your shortlist to at least investigate.